 Recently, researchers at Tokyo University of Science in Japan and Kitasato University, also in Tokyo, Japan, wondered whether or not the chemical could help protect nerve cells in the early stages of Alzheimer’s disease.

-Alzheimer’s disease is the most common form of dementia, affecting more than 5.5 million people in the United States alone and millions more around the world.
+Alzheimer’s disease is the most common form of dementia, affecting more than

 People with Alzheimer’s experience progressive memory loss and cognitive decline.